smugpie/amiga-bitmap-font-tools/README.md

 A set of scripts, written in Node.js, to query the contents of Amiga bitmap font files.

+You can find some explanation of what's going on here at https://andrewgraham.dev.

 ## Prerequistes

 Install node and/or nvm.
 The scripts are tested on Node.js v14.